ThomasSaillez/DivisorsOnMetricGraphs/README.md

 More precisely, this toolbox contains classes to work with metric graphs, divisors, double coverings of metric graphs and antisymmetric divisors on a double covering.
 Dhar's algorithm and the computation of the euclidean distance of a divisor are implemented.

+For the mathematical background, one can refer itself to [these notes](https://arxiv.org/abs/2210.14060).

 To learn hot to use this package, you can open the GettingStarted.mlx file.

 If you have any bug report, remark or suggestions, you can e-mail me at thomas DOT saillez AT ulb DOT be.